 - Intermittent loading and unloading of deliveries and equipment may temporarily impact vehicular and pedestrian traffic.
 Each access point will be used for project operations.
 Flag-people are scheduled to be onsite to guide vehicular and pedestrian traffic around the perimeter of the project site during the receipt of deliveries.

 - Periodic asbestos abatement will require the use of a specialized disposal container.

 - Salvageable items not dispersed to departments across the University were made available to local public schools and nonprofit organizations.

-- As with any active construction site, dust may be generated in the area immediately surrounding the work and noise and odors may be generated by hand tools and mechanical equipment that will be used to cut, bolt, weld and fasten steel.
+- As with any active construction site, dust may be generated in the area immediately surrounding the work and noise and odors may be generated by hand tools and mechanical equipment.
 Learn more about how we plan to minimize the effects of dust, noise, and traffic in the vicinity of the site.

 - Pre-construction work began in February 2016.
 The project is expected to be substantially complete in late 2021 and the building is scheduled to open in fall 2022.

 - Project site mobilization and demolition of the Coles building commenced in October 2016 and continued through February 2017.